 RETAIL: Activity in the retail sector is traditionally the most closely correlated to the health of consumers.
 Retailers face rising costs and falling sales volumes and this is likely to impact negatively on their profitability over the coming quarters.
 That said, the value of retail investments are yet to fully recover from COVID lockdowns and they are currently priced on relatively attractive yields and cap rates which will provide a degree of insulation against rising yields.
 We continue to favour supply constrained out of town retail warehouse investments over the majority of town centre locations, although certain larger ‘destination’ town centres are starting to look good value.

 OTHER: The diverse range of alternative investments is likely to produce a simi- larly diverse range of outcomes.
 We expect long leased assets to see a re-rating of yields in response to sharply higher Gilt rates.
 There is expected to be downward pressure on discretionary leisure spending which could adversely affect trading for a number of hospitality businesses not least the struggling cinema sector but also big ticket items like car retailers.
 Our top pick is the purpose built student accommodation sector which has strong domestic and international demographic tailwinds, limited supply and contra cyclical tendencies.

 Investment principles & strategy

-- Reputation for quick and reliable execution adds value
+- A reputation for quick and reliable execution adds value;

-OSIM has consistently outperformed over three, five and 10 year periods against the MSCI UK Annual Property index.
-The performance shown above is a composite track record of OSIM core/core-plus client mandates that are benchmarked against MSCI.
+Orchard Street has consistently outperformed over three, five and 10 year periods against the MSCI UK Quarterly Property index.
+The performance shown below is a composite track record of Orchard Street core/core-plus client mandates that are benchmarked against MSCI.